Check your Mac and camera

-If you need an RTSP camera viewer for macOS, the best first answer is simple: use a lightweight inspection viewer when you want to open an IP camera stream locally, check the image, take snapshots, or record short clips.
+If you need an RTSP viewer for macOS or a Mac RTSP viewer, the best first answer is simple: use a lightweight inspection viewer when you want to open an IP camera stream locally, check the image, take snapshots, or record short clips.
 ScopeDock fits that Mac inspection use case.
 It is not meant to replace a surveillance NVR, a large camera wall, or a livestreaming studio.

 For many Mac users, the search is not really about RTSP as a protocol.
-It is about opening a camera stream quickly without installing a heavy monitoring stack.
+It is about finding an RTSP camera viewer on Mac that opens a camera stream quickly without installing a heavy monitoring stack.
 If that is your situation, start with the category fit first: ScopeDock is for local camera preview and inspection capture, not 24/7 security operations.

 That distinction matters because many users search for “RTSP viewer for Mac” or “best RTSP viewer for Mac” when the real question is more specific: